RennurApps/AwareIM-Reference-Attributes-to-JSON/README.md

 # AwareIM Reference Attributes to JSON Conversion
-Convert and store reference attributes (HTML Table) to JSON in Aware IM 6.0+.
+Convert and store reference attributes (HTML Table) to JSON in Aware IM.